rackerlabs/docs-offerings/docs/getting-started/examples/service-access-endpoints.rst

 ========================

-Specify a region to operate against by selecting an endpoint from the table below to use for your Cloud Load Balancer API calls.
+Specify a region to operate against by selecting an endpoint from the table below to use for your Offer API calls.

 .. tip::
    To help you decide which regionalized endpoint to use, read about